Consensys/orchestrate-quick-start/README.md

 <img src="static/generate-account-faucet.png" width="900px" alt="Get catalog"/>

-If using Rinkeby you can verify that the account has been properly pre-funded by visiting https://rinkeby.etherscan.io/address/<ACCOUNT_ADDRESS>
+If using Rinkeby you can verify that the account has been properly pre-funded by Faucet on Etherscan (https://rinkeby.etherscan.io/address/<ACCOUNT_ADDRESS>)

 <img src="static/etherscan-account.png" width="900px" alt="Get catalog"/>